LenaShengzhen/eVTOL_Simulation/README.md

 ## unit test
 Calculate whether the number of flying frames + the number of waiting frames + the number of charging frames is equal to the total number of frames.

+## Makefile

+The .o file will be placed under the obj folder, and the executable file will be placed under the bin folder.
+If the corresponding folder does not exist, a new folder will be created.